Multifidelity Covariance Estimation via Regression on the Manifold of Symmetric Positive Definite Matrices: Introduction

 \subsection{Multifidelity covariance estimation: literature review}

 Multifidelity and multilevel covariance estimators in the current literature are most often specialized to the one-dimensional case; i.e., they are multifidelity and multilevel estimators of \textit{scalar} variances and covariances.
-Convergence of multilevel Monte Carlo variance estimators is discussed in \cite{bierig2015convergence} and similar analysis concerning multilevel Monte Carlo estimation of scalar covariances can be found in \cite{mycek2019multilevel}; both employ control variates and typical multilevel assumptions on the rates of error decay and cost increase with increasing model ``level.''
-Multifidelity control variate estimators of variance and Sobol sensitivity indices are developed in \cite{qian2018multifidelity}; the framework employed therein is rate-free, and the corresponding optimal estimators are formulated in terms of correlations between model fidelities.
+Convergence of multilevel Monte Carlo variance estimators is discussed in \cite{bierig2015convergence} and similar analysis of multilevel Monte Carlo estimation of scalar covariances can be found in \cite{mycek2019multilevel}; both employ control variates and typical multilevel assumptions on the rates of error decay and cost increase with increasing model ``level.''
+Multifidelity estimators of variance and Sobol sensitivity indices are developed in \cite{qian2018multifidelity}; the framework employed therein is rate-free and formulated in terms of correlations between model fidelities.

 The earliest approaches to multilevel and multifidelity covariance \textit{matrix} estimation are largely embedded in works on multifidelity and multilevel data assimilation, in which low-fidelity samples are used to improve an estimate of a quantity-of-interest depending on a high-fidelity covariance matrix, such as the Kalman gain operator.
-For instance, at each step of the multilevel EnKF (MLEnKF) \cite{mlenkf} a multilevel covariance estimate is constructed using the trademark ``telescoping sum'' of multilevel Monte Carlo, which, due to the presence of subtraction, can induce loss of positive-definiteness.
+For instance, at each step of the multilevel EnKF (MLEnKF) \cite{mlenkf} a multilevel covariance estimate is constructed using the standard ``telescoping sum'' of multilevel Monte Carlo, which, due to the presence of subtraction, can induce loss of positive definiteness.
 Loss of definiteness in the MLEnKF is corrected in a post-hoc manner by rounding negative eigenvalues up to zero, but the authors note that ``it would be of independent interest to devise multilevel [covariance] estimators which preserve positivity without such an imposition.''